 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Yes, one of the keys to a successful colonoscopy is getting your colon as clean as possible, which includes your diet days before the exam and the laxative “clean-out” beforehand.
-But improvements — in the liquid you drink, the amount of liquid you drink and the timing — make the whole process easier to swallow.
+But improvements — in the amount of liquid you drink and the timing — make the whole process easier to swallow.

 Here gastroenterologist Carol Burke, MD, explains what you need to know.

 The American Cancer Society estimates that about 53,000 people will die from colorectal cancer in 2021.
-Colorectal cancer is one of the leading causes of cancer-related deaths in U.S. men and women.
+Colorectal cancer is one of the leading causes of cancer-related deaths in U.S. for men and women.

 The good news?
 The death rate continues to drop, thanks to early screenings and better treatment.
 The key is to have regular exams beginning at age 45, or earlier if you have risk factors.

-Drinking a laxative prep to cleanse the bowel isn’t everyone’s favorite thing to do.
+Drinking a laxative prep to cleanse your bowel isn’t everyone’s favorite thing to do.
 But it’s a key part of your colonoscopy.
 “If the colon lining is not clear of solid and liquid, then bowel residue can cover polyps — which are a precursor for cancer — and can be missed,” Dr. Burke says.

 Good preps make the exam more effective and efficient.
 If your prep is poor, the doctor may need to repeat your exam — and you’ll need to repeat the prep.

 You’ll start preparing for your colonoscopy a couple of days before you drink the bowel-cleansing agent.

-In a recent study, she and other researchers compared the split-dose prep to conventional single dose, night before bowel-cleansing methods.
+In a recent study, she and other researchers compared the split-dose prep to other conventional single dose, night-before bowel-cleansing methods.
 They found that a split-dose bowel preparation decreased the intensity and duration of bowel movements, caused less patient inconvenience and improved bowel preparation.